Tips for Choosing the Best Mattress if you have Chronic Back Pain

 What the Research Says about Mattress Choice and Back Pain

-Sometimes, simply replacing your existing mattress for a new one offers relief.
-Oklahoma State University researchers linked greater sleep quality and comfort, as well as reduced back pain, stiffness and shoulder pain to sleeping on a new mattress.
-Their article gave fresh analysis to earlier work published by the Journal of Chiropractic Medicine.
+Sometimes, simply replacing your existing mattress with a new one offers relief.
+Oklahoma State University researchers linked greater sleep quality and comfort, as well as reduced back pain, stiffness, and shoulder pain, to sleeping on a new mattress.
+Their article gave a fresh analysis of earlier work published by the Journal of Chiropractic Medicine.

 “The purpose of this study was to compare sleep comfort and quality between personal and new bedding systems.
 The average bed age was 9.5 years.
 It was concluded that new bedding systems can significantly improve selected sleep variables and that continuous sleep quality may be dependent on timely replacement of bedding systems,” the abstract reads.

 A reduction of pain and stiffness and improvement of sleep comfort and quality became more prominent over time, especially in medium- and higher-priced beds.
 This suggests that mattresses have a life expectancy related to sleep comfort and quality.